Ciné Souk short travel videos

 After a year of talk.
 Serious talk, less serious talk and then serious money talk, we finally launched Ciné Souk short travel videos in late 2016.
 We'll be building our offering later this year with more user-generated short travel film series.

-We've started small, with a series of video neighbourhood guides filmed by locals on their own phones.
+We've started small, with a series of video neighborhood guides filmed by locals on their own phones.
 But Life In My Hood will cover 100 Australian suburbs before the end of the year and it's this scale that makes the project and those that follow so exciting.

 We believe that 2017 is finally the year of user-generated content.
 Sure, you think, that sounds reasonable, but then, they would say that, wouldn’t they?